vhbelvadi/obsidian-carbon/README.md

 1. Please turn off `Settings → Appearance → Translucent window` while using this theme.
 2. For best results, quit and reopen Obsidian after applying this theme.
+3. In the screenshots, `Settings → Appearance → Interface → Show inline title` has been turned off.

 ### Screenshots